connervieira/Predator/docs/HARDWARE.md

 - GPS
     - Optional
         - Predator doesn't need a GPS to function.
 However, certain features won't be operational without it.
+- Clock
+    - Optional
+        - Since most single-board computers (like the Raspberry Pi) don't have a real time clock (RTC), they will lose track of time without access to the internet.
+Adding a real time clock ensures your system's time remains accurate.
+        - Predator should generally work fine with inaccurate time, but you may find it inconvenient, especially when interpreting log files and dash-cam video files.

 ## Builds